KDE/documentation-develop-kde-org/HIG/source/components/editing/combobox.rst

 Purpose
 -------

-A *combo box* is a combination of a drop-down list and an edit control, thus allowing users to enter a value that isn't in the list.
+A combo box is a combination of a drop-down list and an edit control, thus allowing users to enter a value that is not in the list.
 It behaves like a drop-down list and allows the user to choose from a list of existing items but adds the option to type a value directly into the control.
 Newly typed items are usually added to the list and can be